Equity, Diversity, Inclusion & Belonging

 In July 2018, President Damian Woetzel shared in his inaugural message to the community, and further described in his first Convocation address, in September 2018, that EDIB initiatives would be a core value and priority of the school.
 Our path forward has been holistic, with Equity, Diversity, Inclusion, and Belonging included as a core value and priority of the school.

-The Office of EDIB aims to work on equity issues throughout the student experience, focusing on assessing areas of need, analyzing data, and prioritizing actions to be carried out across departments.
+The Office of EDIB aims to work on issues that may arise throughout the student experience, focusing on assessing areas of need, analyzing data, and prioritizing actions to be carried out across departments.
 The major initial steps of the office formation can be categorized as follows:

 Learning Opportunities